andithemudkip/qgml/README.md

 `<Actor>.animator` - returns the animator of an actor

+`<Actor>.sprite.get ()` - returns the current sprite as a p5 image

+`<Actor>.sprite.set (spriteID: String)` - sets the current sprite to a preloaded sprite with the given id

+`<Actor>.setParent (groupID: String)` - sets the group with the given ID as the actor's parent group

 `overlaps (a1: Actor, a2: Actor)` - returns true if the actors overlap

-`spawn (actorTemplateID: String, initialState: stateObject)` - spawns a new actor from a specified actor-template, assigns its state to the initial state object, and assigns its `class` to the template id; it returns the new actor, or `null` if the specified template id does not exist.
+`spawn (actorTemplateID: String, initialState: stateObject[, parentID: String])` - spawns a new actor from a specified actor-template, assigns its state to the initial state object, and assigns its `class` to the template id; it returns the new actor, or `null` if the specified template id does not exist.
+Additionally, as a third parameter you can pass the ID of a group to set it as the actor's parent group.

 ### Animator